ctsrc/Pgen/README.md

 `-e` Print the entropy of the generated passphrase to stderr.

 `--dice` Use six-sided dies instead of letting the computer pick words.
+Useful in case you distrust the ability of your computer to generate "sufficiently random" numbers.

 `-h`, `--help` Show help and exit.